omrisapir1/LMMS/README.md

 The README is written to:

-- clearly separate temporary training scaffolds from permanent design principles
+- Clearly separate temporary training scaffolds from permanent principles
-- remain correct as training protocols evolve
+- Remain correct as training protocols evolve
-- be unambiguous for automated agents modifying the code
+- Be unambiguous for automated agents modifying the code

 When in doubt: